rusben/dam-m6/uf1nf2.md

 ![Stream classification](images/streamclassification.jpg)

-The java.io package contains a large number of stream classes that provide capabilities for processing all types of data.
+The `java.io` package contains a large number of stream classes that provide capabilities for processing all types of data.
 These classes may be categorized into two groups based on the data type on which they operate.

-* Byte Stream Classes: Byte Stream Classes are classes that provide support for handling i/o operations on bytes.
+* **Byte Stream Classes**: Byte Stream Classes are classes that provide support for handling i/o operations on bytes.
-* Character Stream Classes: Character Stream Classes are classes that provide support for managing i/o operations on characters.
+* **Character Stream Classes**: Character Stream Classes are classes that provide support for managing i/o operations on characters.

 ### Java IO Purposes and Features

-Java IO contains many subclasses of the InputStream, OutputStream, Reader and Writer classes.
+`java.io` contains many subclasses of the `InputStream`, `OutputStream`, `Reader` and `Writer` classes.
 The reason is, that all of these subclasses are addressing various different purposes.
 That is why there are so many different classes.
 The purposes addressed are summarized below:

 * File Access
 * Network Access